mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 -----------------

 This command was used to specify a **diagonal line** of detector pixels to be omitted from the calculation during data reduction.
-Also see :ref:`mask_line_two_params`.
+See also :ref:`mask_line_two_params`.

 This command works identically to :ref:`mask_line_two_params`.
 Instead of starting at (0, 0) the coordinates for x and y (represented by c and d) are given by the user.